j3k0/nodejs-suboffer-signature-server/README.md

 To test the code on your local machine, from the command line:
 * Navigate to the sample code source folder and run `./start-server` from the command line.
 The server is now running locally and is ready to accept connections on port 3000.
 * Open another terminal window and use the `curl` command to send a request.
 This example command uses the same data listed in the JSON example below:

 ```
-curl -X GET -H "Content-type: application/json" -d '{"appBundleID": "com.example.yourapp", "productIdentifier": "com.example.yoursubscription", "offerID": "your_offer_id", "applicationUsername": "8E3DC5F16E13537ADB45FB0F980ACDB6B55839870DBCE7E346E1826F5B0296CA"}' http://127.0.0.1:3000/offer
+curl -X POST -H "Content-type: application/json" -d '{"appBundleID": "com.example.yourapp", "productIdentifier": "com.example.yoursubscription", "offerID": "your_offer_id", "applicationUsername": "8E3DC5F16E13537ADB45FB0F980ACDB6B55839870DBCE7E346E1826F5B0296CA"}' http://127.0.0.1:3000/offer
 ```

 You will get a response that includes the signature.

 ## Send a Request

-To run this sample code, send a request to this URL: `GET http://<yourdomain>/offer`, where `<yourdomain>` is the domain name or IP address of the server this sample code is running on.
+To run this sample code, send a request to this URL: `POST http://<yourdomain>/offer`, where `<yourdomain>` is the domain name or IP address of the server this sample code is running on.

 The request must have a `Content-type` header of `application/json`, and JSON body data with the following format: